 Just like they say, “good fences make good neighbors”, good agreements make good client relationships.

 You’ve heard a nugget of wisdom repeated over and over: always use an agreement with clients!
-It seems like common sense, but a surprising number of freelancers continue working without agreements.
+It seems like common sense, but a surprising number of freelancers continue working without contract templates.
 We’ll outline some common reasons why they don’t use an agreement, and explain why they should.

 First and foremost, remember that you are the business.
 It’s important to establish a great reputation and long relationships with clients, but you have right and duty to protect your interests.
 Good clients will respect the professionalism you show by using agreements.
 Always protect yourself and your business.

-A good freelance contract sets clear expectations for what happens in various circumstances, covers what's already mentioned in the scope of work template, and allows you to enforce expectations if something goes wrong.
+A good agreement template sets clear expectations for what happens in various circumstances, covers what's already mentioned in the scope of work template, and allows you to enforce expectations if something goes wrong.
 Ultimately, having an agreement reduces the risk you don’t get paid for the work you do.

 A good agreement can protect you from:

 This is a common issue with freelancers: you’ll complete a project for a client, as agreed upon.
 Then the client will ask to tweak this.. and that.. and that.. until you end up doubling the time you budgeted for no extra money.
 Your rate has been effectively cut in half.
 You’ll save yourself many headaches if upfront you clearly agree to: (1) what you’ll do (and not do), (2) how much you’ll get paid for this, and (3) the process agreeing upon work beyond this.
 Simple, but powerful.
 Check out our guide on how to avoid scope creep.

 So, why don’t freelancers use agreements, and why should they?
 Below are some common answers we get.